karayabin/universe-snapshot/universe/Ling/Light_Realform/doc/api/Ling/Light_Realform/Routine/LightRealformRoutineOne/processForm.md

 - an [iframe signal](https://github.com/lingtalfi/TheBar/blob/master/discussions/iframe-signal.md) is triggered (if defined in the options)
-- the posted data are handled using the on_success_handler (defined by the realform configuration), and a success callback can also be triggered (if defined in the options)
+- the posted data are handled using the on_success_handler (defined by the realform configuration), and a success callback can also be triggered (if defined in the options).
+             That success callback (from the options) can return a http response to use directly.